(Tap footnote number to read it; tap up arrow (↑) to scroll back up to verse. Old Testament quotations/allusions are underlined.)

-- And coming up to Him, the disciples said; “What’s the reason you speak to them in parables?”
+- And having approached Him, the disciples said; “Why do you speak to them in parables?”

-- And answering, He said to them; “Because you were – and are – entrusted to know the mysteries of the kingdom of the heavens.
-But they weren’t – and aren’t – entrusted.
+- And answering, He told them; “Because it has been granted for you to know the mysteries of the kingdom of the heavens.
+But it hasn’t been granted to those men.

-- “For whoever has, more will be entrusted to him and he will have abundance.
+- “For whoever has, more will be given to him and he will have abundance.
 But whoever doesn’t have, even what he has will be taken away from him.

-- “And they fulfill the prophecy of Isaiah, saying; “Your ears will hear and won’t understand.
-And while seeing you’ll see, and won’t perceive.
+- “And in them the prophecy of Isaiah is fulfilled, which says: “Your ears will hear and definitely won’t understand, and you’ll see while seeing and definitely won’t perceive.

 - “But blessed are your eyes because they see, and your ears because they hear.

-- “For truly I tell you; many prophets and righteous men fervently yearned to see what you see, and didn’t see it; and to hear what you hear, and didn’t hear it.
+- “For amen I tell you that many prophets and righteous men yearned to see what you see, and didn’t see it; and yearned to hear what you hear, and didn’t hear it.